-Maintaining a healthy weight isn't just about aesthetics; being overweight significantly increases your risk of various chronic diseases.
 One of the ways health providers indirectly measure body fat is by calculating your body mass index, or BMI.
-The measurement indicates whether you're underweight, at a healthy weight, overweight or obese.
-Your BMI number matters because the more overweight you are, the higher your chronic disease risk.
-Finding out your BMI is a good way to know whether or not you need to shed weight.
+The measurement indicates whether you have underweight, a healthy weight, overweight or obesity.

 Video of the Day